nipafx/demo-jigsaw-advent-calendar/README.md

 }
 ```

-Compilation is almost like before but the dependency on _surprises_ must of course be reflected here.
+Compilation is almost like before but the dependency on _surprise_ must of course be reflected here.
 For that it suffices to point the compiler to the directory `mods` as it contains the required module (the sum of such directories is called the _module path_):

 ```bash